andreipopescufilimon/line-follower-robochallenge2023/README.md

 - 🤖 **Source Code**: Explore the well-documented codebase that powered NerdBot Poseidon's success.
 - 📋 **Documentation**: Check out additional documentation for a deeper understanding of the project.
 - 📹 **Media**: Find images and videos showcasing NerdBot Poseidon in action during the RoboChallenge [@andreip851](https://www.instagram.com/andreip851/).

+🚗🌟 **Let the robotics adventure continue!
+See you in 2024**

+## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/andreipopescufilimon/line-follower-robochallenge2023/blob/main/LICENSE) file for details.